Oneida Community Mansion House: First Mansion House

 Following the designs of carpenter and self-trained architect Erastus Hamilton, with the collective guidance of the community and its founder Noyes, the first Mansion House was erected in the winter of 1848.
-The structure provided a larger space for the Oneida family after it quickly outgrew the small farm houses built by Burt and others, and two log cabins left behind by the Oneida Indians.
-The majority of this first work was done by the Community, which had a saw mill on-site and carpenters in the membership.
-A Community member recalled that "the building of a home was the first enterprise that enlisted the whole Community; and it was one in which all were equally interested.
+The structure provided a larger space for the Oneida family after it had quickly outgrown the small farmhouses built by Burt and others and two log cabins left behind by the Oneida Indians.
+The Community did most of this work.
+The community had a sawmill on-site and carpenters among its members.
+A Community member recalled "the building of a home was the first enterprise that enlisted the whole Community; and it was one in which all were equally interested.
 All labored; the women no less than the men."

-One of the Mansion House's most prominent features was the tent room, located on the third story.
+A prominent feature of the first Mansion House was the tent room, located on the third story.
 The 35 by 30 foot space consisted of twelve tents that conveniently denied members of isolation and encouraged social interactions.
-Another important area of social gathering was at the common table that all members were required to eat at during meal times.
+Another important place for social gatherings was the common table where all members were required to eat during meal times.

-Not long after its construction, the first Mansion House became overcrowded and its members acknowledged the pressing need for more space.
-In its October 25, 1855 issue, the community newspaper, The Circular, appreciated that the "smallness of space has served as a compress on excessive individuality, and brought element of Communism;" However, the Community's population had reached one hundred and seventy members, and they had outgrown the space.
+Soon after its construction, the first Mansion House became overcrowded and community members acknowledged a need for more space.
+In its October 25, 1855 issue, the community newspaper, The Circular, stated that the "smallness of space has served as a compress on excessive individuality, and brought element of Communism;" The Community by then had one hundred and seventy members, and it had outgrown the space.